 Parachute Investigation Project (PIP)

 PRG has two in house developed simulations tools, ParSim and TumSim, that can predict the free fall behaviour of objects.
 ParSim is a conceptual design tool that can assist in the concept development of a mission.
 TumSim can predict the free fall behaviour of aerodynamically unstable objects and thus requires more inputs.
 This makes it a tool used more in the preliminary and detailed design phases.
 The work resulted “Flight Simulations of the Stratos III Parachute Recovery System” presented at the IAC 2018 in Bremen.
+During the development of ParSim the team found two additional desirables; a wind model and round earth model.
+These are currently being implemented in version 4.0.

 Return to Base, Hot Gas Deployment Device (HGDD) and Test Bench